kocherovets/isolated_bloc/README.md

 1. The library does not support working with cubits.
 It works only with blocs.
 2. Due to the actual creation of blocs in an isolate different from the main one, in general, DI through constructor parameters for complex dependencies will cease to work.
 DI not based on context will need to be set up in the isolate where the blocs operate.
-3. Since isolates are not supported on the web, if a bloc is intended to be used there, additional configuration is needed to choose between a regular bloc or a bloc in an isolate depending on the platform.

 ## Usage